samuelmeuli/mini-diary/README.md

 2. In the file you just created, replace the English translations with your own.
 3. Import your file in the `ALL_TRANSLATIONS` object in [`src/main/i18n/i18n.ts`](./src/main/i18n/i18n.ts).
 4. Add your language shortcode to the `electronLanguages` array in [`package.json`](./package.json).
-5. Run the app in your language (see steps below) and make sure that the translations fit into the app (e.g. that they aren't too long for input fields).
+5. Run the app in your language (see the steps [above](#development)) and make sure that the translations fit into the app (e.g. that they aren't too long for input fields).
 6. Submit a PR.
 Thanks for your help!